-Considering that children would walk the Grand Gallery before seeing the Mona Lisa, they will see a lot of vivid and colorful paintings and portraits of Nobles/kings/queens ... before meeting with the Mona Lisa.
+Considering that young children love vivid and hot colors.
+They walk the Grand Gallery, a hallway full of Art, before seeing the Mona Lisa, they will see a lot of colorful renaissance paintings, moving scenes and portraits of Nobles,kings,queens... before meeting with the quiet Mona Lisa.

 Over time, the Mona Lisa has become darker and yellower.

-Before, the colors seemed to be a little more vivid.
+Before, her colors seemed to be a little more vivid.

 A slightly less dull color is also described in old descriptions.